rfsmart-mvarley/phoenix-licensing-api/iac/deploys/licensing-web/README.md

 ## Overview

-Deploys TEMP-LATE-web to an ECS cluster.
+Deploys licensing-web to an ECS cluster.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements